sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 ### Determining License Type and License Unit Pricing [](id=determining-license-type-and-license-unit-pricing)

-Licenses are set to run on a permitted number of Instance Units (defined as a single installation of the Liferay Portal, which corresponds to one (1) Liferay Portal `.war` file).
+Licenses are set to run on a permitted number of Instance Units (defined as a single installation of the Liferay, which corresponds to one (1) Liferay `.war` file).
 You can create tiers of bundled options to accommodate the number of Instance Units to offer to customers.
 You can also offer a discounted price for a bundle of multiple Instance Units.

 There are two types of licenses that you can offer for your app: standard licenses and developer licenses.
 Standard licenses are intended for production